 Good Company - Family Friendly - Reasonable Bar Prices - Meals Available - Free Off-Street Parking - 3/4 Size Pool Table - Meat Tray Raffle

-Each year the the Sub-Branch hosts community activities including; Digger Day Football Competion, ANZAC Youth Vigil in the South (on ANZAC Eve), ANZAC DAY Dawn Service and Remembrance Day Commemoration on November 11th.
+Each year the the Sub-Branch hosts community activities including; Digger Day Football Competion, ANZAC Youth Vigil in the South (on ANZAC Eve), ANZAC DAY Dawn Service on April 25th. and Remembrance Day Commemoration on November 11th.

 More photos of Sub-Branch activities can be found on the Photo Gallery Button above.

-To view information about ANZAC Day, April 25th 2021 and recordings of the Youth Vigil and Dawn Services
+To view information about ANZAC Day, April 25th 2022 and recordings of the Youth Vigil and Dawn Services Click Here.

 The change to its current name of Returned & Services League of Australia was made in 1990 to reflect the organisation's concern for current as well as former servicemen and servicewomen.

 The patron of the RSL is Queen Elizabeth II.